Components

 When to consider something else

-- Too much content: You should not try to put multiple paragraphs inside Additional info.
+• Too much content: Only include critical information inside this component.
 This includes form fields that require a lot of explanation.
 Link to another page, consider an Accordion, or shorten the content.
+Collaborate with a member of CAIA to edit content and explore alternatives.

 Behavior